jtsextonMITRE/nccoe-tls-visibility/source/A_ExecutiveSummary.rst

 traffic.
 In the past, decryption of network traffic by passive decryption devices involved providing copies of servers' long-term cryptographic keys purely for monitoring and inspection purposes.
-In these cases, long-term cryptographic keys allow decryption of past, present, and future network traffic for the lifetime of a key.
+In these cases, long-term cryptographic keys allow the decryption of past, present, and future network traffic for the lifetime of a key.

 Modern protocol designers have changed protocols to strengthen security